kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 ```console
 $ ./tictactoe
 [+] TCP server started as 0.0.0.0:8889

 ```

 Hurray!
 Now we can connect to our proxy with netcat just as we did before but instead of `pwn-tictactoe.ctfz.one` we specify `127.0.0.1` as host.
-We can observe the whole flow now, add debug information to server.py file or observe tictactoe server under gdb!
+We can observe the whole flow now, add debug information to server.py file or even run tictactoe server under gdb!

 ```console
 $ nc 127.0.0.1 8889